Whether you are a fitness beginner or an athletic pro, there is always room for improvement and Fitness DNA Test can

 Caffeine is a natural substance found in coffee beans, tea and carbonated drinks.
-Short term caffeine intake is associated with increased heart rate and a hyper-alert state.
-Whereas these symptoms become less pronounced with long-term caffeine intake.
-The test will determine the rate of coffee degradation in the body.
+Short term caffeine intake is associated with increased heart rate and a hyper-alert state, these symptoms become less pronounced with long-term caffeine intake.
+The test will determine the rate of caffeine degradation in your body.

 Gene tested: CUP1A2

 Alcohol has a different effect on each person.
 Excessive long-term alcohol consumption is associated with developing cardiovascular disease and can negatively impact health and fitness.
 Genetics are vital in determining adverse side effects of alcohol and how quickly alcohol can be broken down and flushed out of our system.
 The test will show you how quickly your body processes and eliminates the toxin enabling you to manage your intake accordingly.

 Gene tested: ADH1B

-Folate, also known as Folic acid or vitamin B9, is a Vitamin B required to make DNA and vital for many other processes.
-Folate cannot be made by the body so needs to be consumed in the diet.
+Folate, also known as Folic acid or vitamin B9, is a Vitamin required to make DNA and vital for many other processes.
+Folate cannot be made by the body so needs to be consumed through the diet.
 If folate levels are not high enough in your diet, you can develop folate deficiency.
 The test will determine your ability to process folate.

 Gene tested: MTHFR

 Vitamin B12 is required in the production of DNA, amino acids, fatty acids and is essential in other processes.
-Vitamin B12 cannot be made by the body so needs to be consumed in the diet.
+Vitamin B12 cannot be made by the body so needs to be consumed through the diet.
 If these levels are not high enough in your diet, you can develop Vitamin B12 deficiency.
 The test will determine your ability to metabolise Vitamin B12.

 Genes tested: FUT and TCN1

-Vitamin D can be obtained from absorption from sunlight and diet.
-Enzymes in the kidney and liver then activate vitamin D. Deficiency of the vitamin may cause muscle pain, bone pain and increased fracture risk.
+Vitamin D can be obtained by absorption from sunlight and diet.
+Enzymes in the kidney and liver, then activate vitamin D. Deficiency of the vitamin may cause muscle pain, bone pain and increased fracture risk.
 The test will determine your ability to break down Vitamin D.